-Almost all homeowners obtain insurance to protect their most vital asset if catastrophe strikes.
-When your home is damaged by fire, theft, vandalism or a storm, your homeowner’s insurance provides a sense of security if the physical structure and/or contents of your home are damaged or destroyed.
-Unfortunately, many homeowners find their expectations are disappointed because their insurance carrier fails to cover the full value of their loss.
-As an experienced Florida insurance claims attorney, I have provided some suggestions for homeowners:
+Most homeowners obtain insurance to protect their most vital asset if catastrophe strikes.
+When your home is damaged by fire, theft, vandalism, or a storm, your homeowner’s insurance provides a sense of security if the physical structure and/or contents of your home are damaged or destroyed.
+Unfortunately, homeowners often find that their expectations are disappointed because their insurance carrier fails to cover the full value of their loss.
+Some thoughts:

-Be Aware of What Your Policy Covers: There are many types of loss and perils not covered by a standard policy.
-Some examples include government action, maintenance issues, zoning issues, utility outages, faulty workmanship, earth movements, flooding, radiation damage, war, sinkholes and landslides.
-Hurricanes also may not be included in your policy because Florida is a high risk area for this type of hazard.
+Be Aware of What Your Policy Covers: There are many types of losses that are not covered by a standard policy.
+Some examples include damage caused by government action, failure to maintain your property, utility outages, faulty workmanship, earth movements, flooding, war, sinkholes, and landslides.
+Hurricanes may also not be covered by a standard insurance policy.
 Many of these listed perils or types of damage can be covered by purchasing a separate policy or rider to your homeowner’s policy.
 However, the additional coverage will also increase your premiums.

-Impact of Damage Prevention Measures on Premiums: Insurance companies base premiums on the number, severity and nature of hazards.
+Impact of Damage Prevention Measures on Premiums: Insurance companies base premiums on the number, severity, and nature of hazards.
 This means that homeowners can impact their premium by taking steps that reduce these risks.
-Examples of steps policyholders can take might include installing pool fences, pool covers, burglar alarms, etc. Although these measures might have a cost, the savings in premiums can offset these costs.
+Examples of steps policyholders can take might include installing pool fences, pool covers, burglar alarms, storm shutters, hurricane impact windows, etc. Although these measures might have a cost, the savings in premiums can offset these costs.